PedroLucasOM/GameHuntTheWumpus/README.md

   </a>
 </p>

-> Game for the discipline of Fundamentals of Programming of the course of Computation of the IFCE
+> Game for the discipline of Fundamentals of Programming of the course of Computation of the IFCE.

+> Hunt the Wumpus is a text-based adventure game.
+In the game, the player will have to move in a dark cave surrounded by fatal chasms following his senses until he finds and kills the terrible monster called Wumpus.
+The biggest challenge of this adventure is that the player will have a single bullet that will start from the player's current point until the end of the matrix where the shot was fired.

 ### 🏠 [Homepage](https://github.com/PedroLucasOM/GameHuntTheWumpus)